 Summary of Preliminary Findings

-Data collection with all the families in the UK and Uganda has kept us very busy so we haven’t yet published any scientific articles from the data, but we do now have some preliminary findings to share with you!
+Data collection with all the families in the UK and Uganda has kept us very busy so we are still working on publishing more scientific articles from the data, but we do now have some more preliminary findings to share with you!

 Cross-Cultural Differences in Mother-Infant Play Behaviour